 Dominique Taylor (B'00)

-Dominique Taylor is UNION’s SVP of Operations.
-At UNION she is building out the internal functions to attract, develop and retain an extraordinary team and to ensure the company is built to scale.
+Dominique Taylor is the SVP of HR and Culture at Axios, a new media company based in Washington, DC.
+At Axios, she is building out the internal functions to attract, develop and retain an extraordinary team and to ensure the company is built to scale.

-Prior to UNION, Dominique built out the Talent and Operations function at 1776, a global incubator and seed fund, and the Talent and Culture function at EverFi, a DC-based education technology company.
+Prior to Axios, Dominique built out the Talent and Operations function at 1776, a global incubator and seed fund, and the Talent and Culture function at EverFi, a DC-based education technology company.
 She joined EverFi from the Advisory Board Company where she focused on Workforce Management, managing client recruitment and retention process improvement efforts.

 Dominique launched her career as a Strategy Consultant with the Monitor Company after graduating with a bachelor’s degree in Technology Management from Georgetown University’s McDonough School of Business.